-A Sika Deer taxidermy mount will make an impressive décor piece or addition to collection of taxidermy trophies.
+A Sika Deer taxidermy mount will make an impressive décor piece or addition to a collection of taxidermy trophies.

-Sika Deer are primarily a forest-dwelling deer that particularly prefers dense forested areas.
+Sika Deer are primarily a forest-dwelling deer that particularly prefers densely forested areas.
 However, these animals are able to adaptable to a variety of other habitats such as freshwater marshes and grasslands.
 These animals are highly adaptable and can be either grazers or browsers depending on the available habitat.

 The original native range included China and other areas in Asia.
 Introduced population have led to established populations in many parts of the world including New Zealand, Austria, Ireland, England and several states in the US.
 Sika deer are primarily nocturnal.
 Adult males are solitary for most of the year but sometimes band together, while females with young form small.

-Mature, male Sika deer, known as stags, sport a set of upright antlers, typically 3-4 points branching from a main beam on each side.
+Mature, male Sika deer, known as stags, sports a set of upright antlers, typically 3-4 points branching from the main beam on each side.
 Antler size varies between sub-species.
 Males will gather a harem with as many as 12 females during the course of the mating season.
 They will vigorously defend their territory during the rut.
 When running at slow speeds, Sika deer have a stiff gallop, but they exhibit a stiff-legged, hopping with all 4 hooves off the ground at a faster run, much like that of a mule deer.